mrpotatosanta/bo1-zombies-autosplitter/README.md

 ---

 ## Usage & Tips
-- Launch LiveSplit before Black Ops 1, or while at the main menu for best results
+- For best results, launch LiveSplit before Black Ops 1 or while at the main menu.
 - **Not working?** Try running LiveSplit as administrator
   - *To always run as admin.
 Right click LiveSplit.exe > Properties > Compatibility tab > Check "Run this program as an administrator" box > Apply*
 - **Customization:** LiveSplit is highly customizable.
-    - Go to Edit Layout > Layout Settings to change fonts, colors, sizing, and more.
+    - Customize fonts, colors, and more in **Edit Layout > Layout Settings**.
     - Feel free to add, remove, or re-order components to fit your needs.
-    - You could even add **[Strett's Velocity Graph](https://github.com/strett/LiveSplit-Velocity-Graph-For-BO1-BO2-WAW-MW2)** to the same layout if you wanted.
+    - You could even add other tools like **[Strett's Velocity Graph](https://github.com/strett/LiveSplit-Velocity-Graph-For-BO1-BO2-WAW-MW2)** to the same layout.
 - **Streaming:** To reduce clutter on stream, you can either remove the "Splits" component from the layout entirely or crop the window capture in OBS to only show the timers.
-- LiveSplit automatically remembers your last used splits and keeps them open.
+- LiveSplit automatically remembers your last used splits.
 If it doesn’t, simply open `bo1 splits.lss` to restore them

 ---